cadam68/rn-template-auth/README.md

+# React Native Skeleton Application

+This project serves as a solid foundation for building mobile applications, providing essential features like:

+🔑 **Authentication**:
+- Fully functional Login and Sign-Up workflows.
+- Token-based authentication for secure access.

+🎨 **Customizable Design**:
+- Pre-styled components for a polished UI.
+- Easy-to-modify themes and layouts.

+⚙️ **Core Features**:
+- Structured navigation using react-navigation.
+- Integrated form validation.
+- Support for splash screens and app initialization flows.

+📦 **Development Ready**:
+- Built with React Native and Expo for cross-platform compatibility.
+- Modular architecture for scalability.
+- Includes best practices for state management and API integration.

+---

-# Create a New React Native Expo Project Based on this Template
+# How to Create a New React Native Expo Project Based on this Template

 ## Steps